 The Sanskrit phrase vidya means true information, a deep internal understanding, and better knowledge.
 The prefix ‘a’ primarily means ‘not’, so on this sense we are able to perceive that the phrase ‘avidya’ refers to a lack of understanding or misunderstanding.
 Within the Yoga Sutras, avidya is usually translated as ‘misconception, lack of spiritual knowledge, or spiritual ignorance’, and it's this primary klesha that's the root explanation for the others – many texts even describe avidya because the trunk of the tree of struggling, with all different kleshas branching off of it.

-When it involves reaching enlightenment, you'll have learn in a earlier weblog publish that the true which means of Samadhi (no less than in my view) isn’t a firework show of pleasure and ecstacy, however a way of contentment and equanimity, and an understanding of true actuality.
-Avidya is presumably some of the difficult obstacles to beat with reference to discovering contentment, because it exhibits us the world by means of a really slim and false lens, which is usually regarded as a veil.
-With the veil of avidya overlaying our metaphorical eyes, we don’t see actuality, fairly we see what we expect is actuality.
+When it involves reaching enlightenment, you'll have learned in an earlier weblog publish that the true which means of Samadhi (no less than in my view) isn’t a firework show of pleasure and ecstasy, however a way of contentment and equanimity, and an understanding of true actuality.
+Avidya is presumably some of the difficult obstacles to beat with reference to discovering contentment because it exhibits us the world by means of a really slim and false lens, which is usually regarded as a veil.
+With the veil of avidya overlaying our metaphorical eyes, we don’t see actuality, fairly we see what we expect is the actuality.